 “What do you think?”
 He looks me in the eye.
 “Do you believe in a world where we’re given a choice?
 Or are we simply cogs in a random machine, at the mercy of forces that would just as soon kill us as see us succeed?”

 “There are certain things you can’t control.
 I’m sorry, but that’s just how it is.
 Thanks for pulling me out of that pond but I gotta go—gotta feed the dog.”
-I reach in my wallet and hand him some soggy bills.
+I reach in my wallet and hand him a soggy wad of bills.
 “Here.
-I’ll swing by later, bring you some food.”
+I’ll swing by later and bring you some food.”